opendocsg/slw-judgments-backfill/2007_SGHC_182/report.md

 11     The starting point is whether Special Condition 3 created an interest that can be protected by a caveat, or in short, a caveatable interest.
 The interest created by the condition is a right of first refusal.
 The plaintiff company has no absolute right to buy the flat from the first defendant.
 It only obliged the first defendant to offer the flat to the plaintiff company at the agreed price if and when he decides to sell it.

 12     There was until lately no clear pronouncement whether such an interest is a caveatable interest.
-However, the position has been made clear by Andrew Phang Boon Leong J (as he then was) in _Ho Seek Yueng Novel and another v J & V Development Pte Ltd_ [2006] 2 SLR 742, where he held
+However, the position has been made clear by Andrew Phang Boon Leong J (as he then was) in _Ho Seek Yueng Novel and another v J & V Development Pte Ltd_ <span class="citation">[2006] 2 SLR 742</span>, where he held

 that a right of first refusal is an interest in land for the purpose of lodging a caveat under the LTA.